Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ but prudent ones will wear a crown of knowledge.
+⇔ but the prudent will wear a crown of knowledge.

-⇔ but clever people will learn what they should know.
+⇔ but the reward for clever people is what they know.

 ⇔ but the prudent are crowned with knowledge.